Ayms/node-Tor/README.md

 				* The reason to iterate is to avoid that the download is performed only from the first peer discovered that has the value.

+				* If the FIND process is unsuccessful, the ORDB sends the request to several facilitators which will research the file in bittorrent network (see bridging with bittorrent section).

 * A computes tm for every GETm, the time between the request (db_query) and the answer (db_data).
-Example: 250ms so 31250 B if rate of 1 Mbps, 30 blocks.
+Example: 250ms so 31250 B if rate of 1 Mbps, 2 blocks (c).

 * A computes the effective rate for each GETm.